carrotflakes/kantera/README.md

 # Kantera
 Video composition and rendering kit for Rust, depends on FFmpeg and cairo.

-Kantera supports you create simple videos from few Rust code.
+Kantera supports you create simple videos from few Rust code (or Web-UI).

+This is my challenging project.💪😬

-Process for make video:
+Process for make video from Rust code:
 1. Prepare assets (images, videos) on memory if you need.
 1. Build renderer with `render` trait.
 1. Render it use `render_to_mp4` function.